Sun Joe SPX4001 vs SPX3001 - The Differences

 Power Comparison

-- Fuel: Both units are corded electric pressure washers, offering the convenience of continuous power without the need for refueling or recharging, ideal for longer cleaning sessions.
+- Both units are corded electric washers, delivering continuous power for efficient cleaning sessions, eliminating the need for frequent refueling or battery changes.

-- Engine & Pump: The Sun Joe SPX3001 and the Sun Joe SPX4001 both feature axial-type pumps, known for their lightweight construction and simplicity.
+- Utilizing axial-type pumps, both the Sun Joe SPX3001 and the Sun Joe SPX4001 are recognized for their lightweight construction and straightforward operation.
 While the Sun Joe SPX3001's pump is driven by a 13-amp motor, the Sun Joe SPX4001 utilizes a 14.5-amp motor.
 Both devices are outfitted with motors of the universal type.

 The following charts are provided to show you at a glance how the main specs of the Sun Joe SPX3001 compare to the Sun Joe SPX4001.

-- Pressure: Because the Sun Joe SPX3001 and the Sun Joe SPX4001 share the same maximum attainable pressure of 2030 PSI, they should deliver uniform force for effortlessly blasting away dirt and grime.
+- As the Sun Joe SPX3001 and the Sun Joe SPX4001 share the identical maximum attainable pressure of 2030 PSI, they should deliver consistent force for effectively removing dirt and debris.

-- Water Flow: When operating at low pressure, the SPX4001 delivers a much higher water volume than the SPX3001.
-Offering up to 1.76 GPM (gallons per minute) compared to the SPX3001's maximum flow of 1.2 GPM, it should ensure you to remove dirt and debris with significantly greater effectiveness.
+- At low pressure, the SPX4001 exhibits a much higher water flow compared to the SPX3001.
+With a capacity of up to 1.76 GPM (gallons per minute) compared to the SPX3001's maximum flow of 1.2 GPM, it should enable dirt and debris removal with significantly greater effectiveness.

 Design Comparison

-- Design: If portability, mobility, and ease of storage are key considerations, the Sun Joe SPX3001's compact and portable design makes it the preferable choice.
-However, the Sun Joe SPX4001's hand truck design offers enhanced stability and ergonomic handling, which may be advantageous for certain tasks.
+- When considering portability, mobility, and storage convenience, the Sun Joe SPX3001's compact and portable design stands out as the preferred option.
+However, the Sun Joe SPX4001's hand truck design offers notable stability and ergonomic handling, catering to specific tasks where these features are crucial.

-- Weight: Weighing in at 28.2 lbs, the SPX3001 is somewhat lighter compared to the 32.4 lbs of the SPX4001, providing users with enhanced portability and ease of handling.
+- With a weight of 28.2 lbs, the SPX3001 is somewhat lighter compared to the 32.4 lbs of the SPX4001, offering users increased comfort and maneuverability in operation.

 Feature Comparison

-- Trigger Gun & Wand: Each unit comes standard with a fairly standard ergonomic trigger gun and a classic wand.
+- Each of these 2 units comes with a fairly standard ergonomic trigger gun and a classic wand.

-- Nozzles: Upon unboxing, you'll find that both the SPX4001 and the SPX3001 come equipped with a set of 5 nozzles.
+- Both the SPX4001 and the SPX3001 arrive with a set of 5 nozzles included, ensuring you have the right tools for various cleaning tasks.
 Both products offer the exact same selection of nozzles: 0°, 15°, 25°, 40°, and a soap nozzle.

-- Reach: With identical 20 ft high-pressure hoses included, both units provide equal maneuverability around the unit upon purchase.
+- The inclusion of a 20 ft high-pressure hose in both units means that neither offers an advantage in movement around the unit initially.
 As both units feature a 35 ft power cord, their maximum allowable placement from an electrical outlet is the same.

-- Storage: The SPX3001 and SPX4001 are designed with onboard storage solutions, making it easy to store and access your nozzles and accessories while working.
-Moreover, each unit is designed with a reel to enable you to neatly store your pressure hose with ease.
+- The SPX3001 and SPX4001 are designed with onboard storage solutions, making it easy to store and access your nozzles and accessories while working.
+In addition, both units are outfitted with a reel to facilitate the convenient and orderly storage of the pressure hose.

 TL;DR